azlen/azlen.me/README.md

 I want to invite you into my website as one invites someone into their home — because that's what it is, my digital home!
 So I've been experimenting with a friendlier, more conversational tone, And so far, I like it a lot!

+### Human error codes

+I thought it might be funny to [invent a new error code block](https://twitter.com/azlenelza/status/1424528012582678531) to add a little human element to errors, for example: "Error 703: Not Written Yet" might appear on certain pages that I've linked to but not yet written any content for.

 ## But it'd be cooler if...

 Of course, it's not done yet.
 Never will be.
 These are some features I think would be pretty neat to have, if I get around to implementing them sometime: